COVID-19 Has Created A Legal Aid Crisis. FEMA's Usual Response Is Missing

 "The approval of programs in response to a disaster declaration request is made at the discretion of the president," a FEMA spokesperson wrote in an email to NPR.
 The White House did not respond to questions from NPR.

-Craig Fugate, who served as FEMA administrator during the Obama administration, says it is up to the President to make legal assistance funding available.
+Craig Fugate, who served as FEMA administrator during the Obama administration, says it is up to the president to make legal assistance funding available.

-"If disaster legal services were activated it would help those folks who cannot otherwise afford legal services," says Fugate.
+"If disaster legal services were activated it would help those folks who cannot otherwise afford legal services," Fugate says.
 "You just think, with all of the deaths we've seen, families are going to have to start thinking about probating estates [and] wills, and all of the other legal ramifications that come when we lose a loved one."

 Illness and eviction